-- Overall, the Partnership's consolidated key credit metrics remained relatively stable in F2015 from F2014. - Operating cash flow increased, predominately due to additional Gaz Métro-QDA revenues attributable to the Cap and Trade System (C&T) regulation-related greenhouse gas emissions allowances.
-As emission costs associated with the C&T regulation is fully passed onto ratepayers, deprecation increased materially in F2015. - Capex increased sharply in F2016, predominately due to the purchase of greenhouse gas emission allowances related to the C&T regulation (\$365 million in F2015 versus \$0 in F2014), enough to cover almost 60% of expected customers emission for the 2015-2020 period. - The Partnership distributed virtually 100% of its net income to its limited partners.
-Under the Partnership Agreement, the Partnership will not, except under extraordinary circumstances, distribute any less than 85% of its net income before non-recurring items to its partners.

-• The Partnership financed cash flow deficits through a reasonable mix of debt and equity.
+- mained relatively stable in F2015 compared with F2014. - Operating cash flow (OCF) increased, predominately because of additional Gaz Métro-QDA revenues attributable to the Cap and Trade System (C&T) regulation-related greenhouse gas emissions allowances.
+As emission costs associated with the C&T regulation is fully passed onto ratepayers, depreciation increased materially in F2015. - Capex increased sharply in F2016, predominately because of the purchase of greenhouse gas emission allowances related to the C&T regulation (\$365 million in F2015 versus \$0 in F2014), enough to cover almost 60% of expected customer emissions for the 2015-2020 period. - The Partnership distributed virtually 100% of its net income to its limited partners.
+Under the Partnership Agreement, the Partnership will not, except under extraordinary circumstances, distribute any less than 85% of its net income before nonrecurring items to its partners. - The Partnership financed cash flow deficits through a reasonable mix of debt and equity.
 In 2015, the Partnership completed two equity offerings for aggregated gross proceeds of \$255 million.
-As a result, leverage remained relatively unchanged in F2015 from F2014.
+As a result, leverage remained relatively unchanged in F2015 compared with F2014.

-F2016 Outlook
+F2016/2017 Outlook